 (3) On an application under subsection (1) the Registrar may change a name or names of the child entered in the Register other than the child’s surname to the name or names in accordance with the request unless a requested name is a prohibited name.

-Part 4 — Registration of adoption information
+Part 4 — Registration of information about certain parentage changes

+[Heading inserted by No. 47 of 2008 s.
+50.]

-24. Registration of State adoption order, or State discharge of adoption order, if adoptee’s birth registered in this State
+24. WA order: birth registered in WA

-On receipt of a notice under section 78(1) of the Adoption Act 1994 in relation to an adoptee whose birth is registered in this State, the particulars provided in the notice must be registered by the Registrar in relation to the registration of the adoptee’s birth.
+(1) On receipt of a notice under section 78(1) of the Adoption Act 1994 in relation to an adoptee whose birth is registered in this State, the particulars provided in the notice must be registered by the Registrar in relation to the registration of the adoptee’s birth.

+(2) On receipt of a notice under section 32(1) of the Surrogacy Act 2008 in relation to the making or discharge of a parentage order about a child whose birth is registered in this State, the particulars provided in the notice must be registered by the Registrar in relation to the registration of the child’s birth.

+[Section 24 amended by No. 47 of 2008 s.
+51.]

-25. Registration of State adoption order, or State discharge of adoption order, if adoptee’s birth not registered in this State
+25. WA order: birth not registered in WA

 (1) On receipt of a notice under section 78(1) of the Adoption Act 1994 in relation to an adoptee whose birth is registered in another State, the Registrar —